ArthroStim Adjusting Instrument

 The benefits of the ArthroStim instrument can vary depending on the specific condition being treated and the individual patient.
 However, some of the potential benefits include:

-- Faster recovery: The ArthroStim can help to accelerate the healing process and help patients recover faster.
+• Faster recovery: The ArthroStim can help accelerate the healing process and help patients recover faster.

-Manual Adjustments vs. Instrument-Assisted Adjustments with the ArthroStim
+Difference Between Manual Adjustments & Adjustments Assisted with the ArthroStim

 Manual adjustments and instrument-assisted adjustments with the ArthroStim are both methods used by chiropractors and other healthcare professionals to treat musculoskeletal conditions.